aq18507/surface2volumeCAD/README.md

-# Guide to converting a surface to a volume file
+# Guide to converting a surface to a volume file to perform Boolian operations in GMSH

 This guide explains how a surface CAD file can be converted to a volume file